April 6, 2022

 We wandered around the small grassy knoll just off the trail, looking for flat places without thorns and cow paddies, and finally found two spots where the paddies were dry enough to move and the thorns thin enough to set up.
 Out here, that was a good camp spot.

-As we set up, a group of large cows wandered over to check us out.
+As we set up, a giant cow wandered over to check us out.
 Cows are curious animals, and these were no exception, standing 20 feet away and staring at us.

 Suddenly, a massive bull charged into their midst, trying to get a little action, and I began screaming at him to find another brothel as I waved my jacket at him.
 I could see him staggering into my tent in the middle of his passion but was not having much luck shooing him away.
 Fortunately, the cow ladies were having none of his shenanigans and took off down the hill.